-Philippines logs 8,719 new Covid-19 cases, total nears 980,000
+Philippines logs 8,719 new COVID-19 cases, total nears 980,000

-Manila, April 23 (IANS) The Philippines' Department of Health (DOH) reported on Friday 8,719 new Covid-19 infections, bringing the total cases in the Southeast Asian country to 979,740.
+Manila [Philippines], April 23 (ANI/Xinhua): The Philippines' Department of Health (DOH) reported on Friday 8,719 new COVID-19 infections, bringing the total cases in the Southeast Asian country to 979,740.

 The death toll climbed to 16,529 after 159 more patients died from the viral disease, the DOH said.

-Health Secretary Francisco Duque, 64, received his first dose of Sinovac's CoronaVac Covid-19 vaccine on Friday.
-He urged people to get vaccinated, saying the vaccines are safe and effective, the Xinhua news agency reported.
+Health Secretary Francisco Duque, 64, received his first dose of Sinovac's CoronaVac COVID-19 vaccine on Friday.
+He urged people to get vaccinated, saying the vaccines are safe and effective.

 "I invite everyone to do the same and choose to be protected.
 Let us all take part in protecting public health," Duque said in a statement.